GSA/resources.data.gov/README.md

     $ npm run qa

-## Netlify

-This site uses Netlify to manage its editorial workflow.
-Content is added and edited in collections via the Netlify interface, which can be accessed by approved contributors at [resources.data.gov/admin](https://resources.data.gov/admin).
-Collections are managed via the config.yml file in pages/admin.

-## Update Dependencies
+### Update dependencies

 To update dependencies, you can run `bundle update {dependency}` after running `npm install`.
 Then follow all other development steps above to validate site is working as expected.